usethesource/rascal-website/docs/Library/List.md

 #### Description

 Get the first element from a list.
-As opposed to [get one from](../Library/List.md#List-getOneFrom) this function always returns the same (first) list element.
+As opposed to [getOneFrom](../Library/List.md#List-getOneFrom) this function always returns the same (first) list element.

 ## function head {#List-head}